 SLP 530 Language and Literacy Disorders in School-aged Children and Adolescents

-Prerequisite: SLP 330 The Development of Language.
 This course presents a detailed description of the development of reading, writing and spelling, and their relation to oral language development.
 Assessment and intervention of language and literacy problems in school-aged children and adolescents, including response-to-intervention methods, the use of oral language activities to promote literacy, and classroom collaboration as an intervention context will be discussed.
 The impact of a range of communication disorders on academic achievement, with special emphasis on students with cultural and linguistic difference will be highlighted.
 Connecticut State Dep’t. of Education Common Core Curriculum Standards in English/Language Arts will be reviewed.
-4 credits; Problem-Based Learning (PBL) format.
+3 credits; problem-based learning format.

 SLP 540 Adult Neurogenic Disorders I

-Prerequisite SLP 340 Neurological Bases of Communication and Swallowing.
-Theoretical issues, neurogenic bases, definitions, symptomatology, etiology, prognosis, recovery, differential diagnosis and treatment of adult neurogenic language disorders including Aphasia and Motor Speech Disorders will be addressed.
+Theoretical issues, neurogenic bases, definitions, symptomatology, etiology, prognosis, recovery, differential diagnosis and treatment of adult neurogenic language disorders including aphasia and motor speech disorders will be addressed.
 The impact of cultural and linguistic differences will be highlighted.
-3 credits; Lecture/seminar format.
+3 credits; lecture/seminar format.

 SLP 550 Dysphagia